floj/prom-store-s3/README.md

 This is a basic implementation suitable for learning and small-scale deployments.
 For production use, consider:

 - Adding indexing for faster queries
-- Implementing batch writes
+- Implementing batch writes (partially implemented)
 - Adding caching
-- Implementing retention policies
+- Implementing more sophisticated query optimization
 - Adding authentication/authorization
-- Using compression for stored data
+- Using compression for stored data (data is stored in Parquet format)
-- Implementing more sophisticated query optimization
+- Implementing retention policies (implemented with configurable retention period)

 ## License